-Building an SQL query engine is a challenging task, requiring careful optimizer and executor design.
-We created multiple query engines for different backends, including distributed and federated systems and custom hardware.
+Building a query engine is a challenging task, requiring careful design of executor, scheduler, memory manager, and other key components.
+We created multiple distributed query engines for both transactional and analytical workloads using modern approaches, such as vectorization and compiled execution.

 Designing a new data management system is a challenging task.
 We create prototypes and do design reviews to ensure that you considered all trade-offs as early as possible.